Mount Ayliff

 Mount Ayliff, officially eMaxesibeni, is a small town in the Eastern Cape province of South Africa, near that province's border with KwaZulu-Natal.
-In the census of 2011, its population was recorded as being 5,367 people, of whom 98% described themselves as "Black African", and 91.5% spoke Xhosa as their first language.

 Mount Ayliff is located in the Umzimvubu Local Municipality, which is part of the Alfred Nzo District Municipality; it is the location of the headquarters of the latter.

 Xesibeland, the traditional region of the Xesibe people, was located around Mount Ayliff.
 The Xesibe was led by Chief Jojo; Jojo today is the royal family and still the leading family in EmaXesibeni.